Crypho/cordova-plugin-secure-storage/README.md

 ##### Users must have a secure screen-lock set.

+The plugin will only work correctly if the user has sufficiently secure settings on the lock screen.
+If not, the plugin will fail to initialize and the failure callback will be called on ``init()``.
+This is because in order to use the Android Credential Storage and create RSA keys the device needs to be somewhat secure.

-The plugin will only work correctly if the user has not created a PIN or password for the lock screen.
-In that case the plugin will fail to initialize.
-The app developer should inform the user about the security requirements of her app and initialize again after the user has changed the screen-lock settings.
-To facilitate this you can call ``secureDevice`` which will bring up the screen-lock settings.
+In case of failure to initialize, the app developer should inform the user about the security requirements of her app and initialize again after the user has changed the screen-lock settings.
+To facilitate this, we provide ``secureDevice`` which will bring up the screen-lock settings and will call the success or failure callbacks depending on whether the user locked the screen appropriately.

 For example,